SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

-* Richelieu is secular as minister, while salvation is only a personal objective => conflict with Ferdinand
-* To Richelieu, "the state has no immorality" => acting on the state means must act now or never
-* CLAIM: HRE would have expanded more if they agreed to work with the protestants who were totally fine with HRE dominating politcally
 * Edict of reinstatution
   * Demanded land taken by protestants since 1555 be returned
 * Richelieu subsidized the Protestant German fight against HRE